Tattamangalam Kuthira Vela

 Tattamangalam Kuthira Vela or Angadi Vela is a festival conducted in a small village called Tathamangalam in the Palakkad District of Kerala, south India.
 Kuthira means "horse" and Vela means "festival" in the Malayalam language.
 During the festival, a grant horse race is conducted by the local people.

-One can see many volunteers painted in black with charcoal; these men are guards who control the people standing on the road side to see the race, this is also called Kari Vela.
+Many volunteers are painted black with charcoal; these men, called Kari Vela, act as guards to manage spectators along the roadside during the race.